 Justice Dept. sues Google over digital advertising dominance

-WASHINGTON (AP) — The Justice Department and eight states sued Google on Tuesday, alleging that its dominance in digital advertising harms competition.
+WASHINGTON (AP) — The Justice Department and eight states filed an antitrust suit against Google on Tuesday, seeking to shatter its alleged monopoly on the entire ecosystem of online advertising as a hurtful burden to advertisers, consumers and even the U.S. government.

 The government alleges that Google’s plan to assert dominance has been to “neutralize or eliminate” rivals through acquisitions and to force advertisers to use its products by making it difficult to use competitors’ products.

 The antitrust suit was filed in federal court in Alexandria, Virginia.
-Attorney General Merrick Garland said in a press conference Tuesday that Google’s dominance in the ad market means fewer publishers are able to offer their products without charging subscription or other fees, because they can’t rely on competition in the advertising market to keep ad prices low.
+Attorney General Merrick Garland said in a press conference Tuesday that “for 15 years, Google has pursued a course of anti-competitive conduct” that has halted the rise of rival technologies and manipulated the mechanics of online ad auctions to force advertisers and publishers to use its tools.

+In so doing, he added, “Google has engaged in exclusionary conduct” that has “severely weakened,” if not destroyed, competition in the ad tech industry.

+“First, Google controls the technology used by nearly every major website publisher to offer advertising space for sale.
+Second, Google controls the leading tool used by advertisers to buy that advertising space.
+And third, Google controls the largest ad exchange that matches publishers and advertisers together each time that ad space is sold,” Garland said.

-As a result of Google’s dominance, he said, “website creators earn less and advertisers pay more.”
+As a result, he added, “website creators earn less and advertisers pay more.”
+And this means fewer publishers can offer their content without subscriptions, paywalls and other fees to make up for revenue.

-At minimum, the lawsuit wants Google to split off its advertising business — its ad manager suite and ad exchange — as well as “any additional structural relief as needed to cure any anticompetitive harm.”

 Google’s ad manager lets large publishers who have significant direct sales manage their advertisements.
-The ad exchange is a real-time marketplace to buy and sell online display ads.
+The ad exchange, meanwhile, is a real-time marketplace to buy and sell online display ads.

+The lawsuit demands that Google break off three different businesses from its core business of search, YouTube and other products such as Gmail: the buying and selling of ads and ownership of the exchange where that business is transacted.

-Representatives for Alphabet Inc., Google’s parent company, said the suit “doubles down on a flawed argument that would slow innovation, raise advertising fees, and make it harder for thousands of small businesses and publishers to grow.”
+Alphabet Inc., Google’s parent company, said in a statement that the suit “doubles down on a flawed argument that would slow innovation, raise advertising fees, and make it harder for thousands of small businesses and publishers to grow.”

+An internet services trade group that includes Google as a member described the lawsuit and its “radical structural remedies” as unjustified.

+Matt Schruers, president of the Computer & Communications Industry Association, said competition for advertising is fierce and the “governments’ contention that digital ads aren’t in competition with print, broadcast, and outdoor advertising defies reason.”

 Dina Srinivasan, a Yale University fellow and adtech expert, said the lawsuit is “huge” because it aligns the entire nation — state and federal governments — in a bipartisan legal offensive against Google.